 - A derivative asylee.

 This can get complicated.
-If the petitioner in your case has passed away, consult with an immigration attorney who can determine if this exception applies to your situation.
+If the petitioner or principal immigrant in your case has passed away, consult with an immigration attorney who can determine if this exception applies to your situation.

 Beneficiary Gets Married